-If you are intending to undertake a development in Wissahickon, we encourage you to contact our Zoning Committee Chair Brian Olszak through our Contact Us Form.
+If you are intending to undertake a development in Wissahickon, we encourage you to contact our Zoning Committee Chair through our Contact Us Form.

 Zoning Review Process

 ZBA Hearings are open to the public.
-Organizations such as WICA may choose to send a letter of support, non-opposition or opposition to the ZBA, and they may testify at the hearing to present their position.
-Any member of the public is also free to send letters expressing their position and they are also free to testify at the ZBA hearings.
+RCOs may choose to send a letter of support, opposition, or non-opposition to the ZBA and may or may not testify at the hearing to present their position.
+Any member of the public is also free to send letters expressing their position as well as attend and testify at the ZBA hearings.

 Letters to the ZBA should be addressed as follows:

 Zoning Board of Adjustment

 One Parkway Building